mirexan/S1.7-Annotations/README.md

     Add the capability for the annotation created in the previous level to be retained by the Virtual Machine at runtime.
 Demonstrate that reading the annotation is executed using Java Reflection.

-**Exercise 01 Execution**

-	This exercise can be compiled by terminal instructions or builded by idle.
-	In the first case, the "result" directory wich contains person.json answer will appear in the exercise directory, if the compilation and execution is done by idle, the directory will appear in  s1.7-Annotations directory.

 ## 💻 **Used technologies**